 If you’re looking for a cheap laptop to play indies or other less-demanding titles, Dell’s Inspiron 15 7000 series is just the ticket.
 The 7567 model features a GTX 1050 Ti, a slight upgrade over the bottom-barrel GTX 1050 model which can be had for a few bucks cheaper.
 Neither can handle the latest games on high or max settings, but if all you’re interested in is lightweight indies or don’t mind cranking the settings down, the 7567 is a great ultra-budget option.

 As a bonus, the 7567 features a robust 74 Whr battery that should last upwards of four hours, depending on the workload.
 This makes it a great back to school laptop for gamers who need a machine that’ll last through classes and then help secure Victory Royale once homework is done.

 What makes one laptop more attractive than another in the eyes of a gamer?
-Is it light weight, for portability in between LAN parties?
+Is it lightweight, for portability in between LAN parties?
 How about high-end hardware to facilitate the fastest frame rates?
 Surely connectivity matters.
-External displays, gaming peripherals and direct-attached storage can make you forget you’re even using a notebook.
-Or maybe value is what matters most.
+External displays, gaming peripherals, and direct-attached storage can make you forget you’re even using a notebook.
+Or maybe the value is what matters most.
 For a low-enough price, we’re all willing to compromise on graphics quality, right?
 Right?